Email > Set up custom SMTP sending

 Message Trace (primary diagnostic tool): Your IT admin can run Message Trace in the Exchange Admin Center to see:

-- Whether Tallyfy emails reached Microsoft servers
+- Whether Tallyfy emails reached Microsoft’s servers

 - Spam Confidence Level (SCL) scores assigned to emails

-- Specific filtering rules that blocked delivery
+- Which filtering rules blocked delivery

 - Whether emails went to inbox, junk folder, or quarantine